GedaliaR/EtchABot/README.md

  and tracks the position in steps of the motors.
  </p>

- ##Android app
+ ## Android app
  <p>
- There's much more going on in the Android app than the other parts of the project so here's a link to its own README
+ There's much more going on in the Android app than the other parts of the project so here's a link to its own <a href="EtchABot/README.md"> README</a>

-[EtchABot/README.md]

  </p>